wso2/docs-ei/en/micro-integrator/docs/setup/security/using-hashicorp-secrets.md

 # Using HashiCorp Secrets

 The Micro Integrator is by default configured to use secure vault for encrypting secrets.
-However, secure vault does not allow secrets that are longer than 225 characters.
+However, you may encounter certain limitations if you use secrets with a large number of characters.

-You can use HashiCorp secrets with the Micro Integrator if you want ot handle secrets larger than 225 characters.
+Therefore, you can use HashiCorp secrets with the Micro Integrator if you want to handle long secret values.

 !!!
 Note
     HashiCorp secrets are only applicable to synapse configurations.
 For server configurations, you can continue using secure vault.